Video New Orleans truck attack leaves 15 dead, dozens injured

 Top Stories

-New Orleans attack suspect was 'hell-bent' on killing people: Officials2 hours ago
+New Orleans attack suspect was 'hell-bent' on killing people: OfficialsJan 01, 2025

-New Orleans tries to recover in aftermath of deadly truck attack2 hours ago
+New Orleans tries to recover in aftermath of deadly truck attackJan 01, 2025

-Cybertruck explosion at Trump Las Vegas hotel may be act of terror: Official2 hours ago
+Cybertruck explosion at Trump Las Vegas hotel may be act of terror: OfficialJan 01, 2025

-Deadly fireworks explosion leaves 3 dead, 20 injured in Hawaii2 hours ago
+Deadly fireworks explosion leaves 3 dead, 20 injured in HawaiiJan 01, 2025

-Cybertruck explosion outside Trump Las Vegas hotel was ‘isolated incident’: Sheriff3 hours ago
+Cybertruck explosion outside Trump Las Vegas hotel was ‘isolated incident’: SheriffJan 01, 2025

 What we know about Shamsud-Din Jabbar, the suspect in the New Orleans attackJan 01, 2025